kz04px/4ku-executable/README.md

 ---

 ## Thanks
-- [Catch2](https://github.com/catchorg/Catch2) -- A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD - using C++11, C++14, C++17 and later
+- [Catch2](https://github.com/catchorg/Catch2) -- A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD - using C++11, C++14, C++17 and later.
-- Roman Hartmann's perft suite
+- Roman Hartmann's perft suite.
-- Thanks to friends for help with compiler flags and xz scripts
+- Thanks to friends for help with compiler flags, xz scripts, and code review.